 Emily Subr; 3D animator, modeler, town staging and modeling, lighting, train rigging, rendering, and nature scenography

-TradeMark Gunderson; 5.1 surround sound engineering, video compositing, video editing, and sound.
+TradeMark Gunderson; 5.1 surround sound engineering, video compositing, editing, and sound.

 Danner Seyffer Sprague 3D modeling, train rigging, and asset management and discovery